PiggyAwesome/useless/README.md

-Yo mamma so fat she wore a yellow raincoat and people yelled Taxi!
+Yo mamma so fat she stepped on the scale and it said one person at the time